 2.3.1.
 Osteogenic differentiation

 Expression of genes for osteogenic differentiation were studied using the osteoblastic cell line SaOS-2.
 The collagen coating with the highest PG concentration (Ti_Col_high) clearly promoted the osteogenic differentiation by an increase of the relative expression of collagen type I alpha 1 chain (COL1A1) and bone gamma-carboxyglutamate protein (BGLAP) genes from 1.41 ± 0.12 (Ti) to 1.91 ± 0.10 (Ti_Col_high) and 1.30 ± 0.16 (Ti) to 1.73 ± 0.19 (Ti_Col_high), respectively (Figure 4a).
 However, these relative expressions slightly decreased when there was no PG (Ti_Col) or a low concentration (Ti_Col_low) compared to uncoated samples.
 COL1A1 is known as a key marker of bone matrix production, while BGLAP is involved in the regulation of mineralization process [29].
 Thus, our results clearly demonstrated that the Ti coating with the high concentration of PG (Ti_Col_high) might stimulate both bone matrix formation and the mineralization process in early stages of osseointegration.
+The relative expression of the COL1A1 and BGLAP genes was slightly decreased for the Ti_Col and Ti_Col_low samples, when compared to uncoated Ti surfaces.
+However, as shown in Figure 4a, significant differences have been observed between uncoated Ti surfaces and Ti_Col/Ti_Col_low samples.
+Hence, based on the significant differences, authors assumed that Ti_Col_high contributes toward the promotion of the expression of the genes COL1A1 and BGLAP, while the effect of Ti_Col and Ti_Col_low on osteogenic markers expression was not significant.

 Our findings are in line with other studies investigating the in vitro and in vivo effect of phenolic compounds extracted from marine green macroalgae on bone matrix mineralization process.
 Quantitative analysis of extracellular matrix mineralization of a fish bone-derived cell line and in zebrafish larvae stained with alizarin red S showed the osteogenic potential of phenolic compounds [30].
 Our results confirmed the ability of PG to regulate bone matrix formation and the mineralization process on the gene expression levels of osteogenic markers.